Letters to parents and further information on the measures in place for Covid-19 at Furze Platt

 Times of the Day

-Students received their timetable on their first day back.
-They are also available on Go 4 Schools.
+Students received their timetable and are also available on Go 4 Schools.
 Students will have a full timetable and lessons for all subjects.
-No changes have been made to the curriculum.

 Travelling to and from FPSS

 We are lucky in that the vast majority of our students walk and cycle to school.
 Students should follow the social distancing rules on the way to and from school, respecting others that they pass on their journey.
 For those coming via public transport masks will need to be worn.
 If students are being driven to school, please can parents and carers stay in the car as they drop off.
 Sixth Formers are able to drive to school as normal.
 There are some students who get to site quite early in the morning.
 Please can I ask that your children do not arrive too early as this may lead to bubbles being mixed.
 If students could arrive no more than 15 minutes prior to their start time this would be appreciated.

 Students should not be sharing equipment.
 Please make sure that students have all they need for school.
 Specialist equipment used in school (e.g. in Technology, Science or PE) will be treated as per the guidelines to prevent the spread of coronavirus.

 Year group bubbles will have their own areas of school and the field for break times.
 They will need to stay in these zones.
 These areas will include toilets dedicated to a particular year group.